 Palawan – The World’s Most Beautiful Island?

 My love affair with the Philippines began on the island of Palawan.
 It was love at first sight, and for nearly the entire 1990s, it was my home.
-Back then, places like El Nido, Port Barton, Sabang, and Busuanga were accessible only by boat, and everyday life felt like a mash-up of Indiana Jones and a Tarzan movie.
+Back then, places like El Nido, Port Barton, Sabang, and Busuanga were reachable only by boat, and everyday life felt like a mix between Indiana Jones and a Tarzan movie.

 Since then, I’ve maintained my relationship with Palawan by visiting at least once a month – until COVID briefly forced us apart.
 It has been a fascinating and eventful ride, witnessing Palawan’s transformation from a remote backpacker’s “Last Frontier” to one of the Philippines’ most promising tourism hotspots.

 Because my connection to Palawan is so deeply personal, I’m probably the worst person to give unbiased travel recommendations.
-Every village and island evoke memories of adventures, stories and emotions, so any advice I give would be hopelessly subjective – at best overly romanticized and at worst would leave you stranded in the jungle with no supplies or knowledge of where you are.
+Every village and island evoke memories of adventures, stories and emotions, so any advice I give would be hopelessly subjective – nostalgic at best and at worst would leave you stranded in the jungle without supplies or a clue where you are.

-Since 2013, the prestigious New York-based travel magazine Travel + Leisure has consistently ranked Palawan among the world’s most beautiful islands, based on visitor experiences.
+Since 2013, the prestigious New York-based magazine Travel + Leisure has consistently ranked Palawan among the world’s most beautiful islands, based on traveler experiences.
 Meanwhile, Condé Nast Traveler readers have frequently voted it one of Asia’s top destinations in recent years.

-Palawan is on its way to becoming a major tourist hub – though it’s not there yet – but I’m convinced that in the future, Bali will have to hand over the metaphorical keys of paradise to Palawan.
-With direct flights from China, Japan, and South Korea expected to increase, the tide of mass tourism in Asia will inevitably shift to Palawan, which is far closer than Bali.
+Palawan is on its way to becoming a major Asian tourist destination – though it’s not there yet – but I’m convinced that in the future, Bali will have to hand over the metaphorical keys of paradise to Palawan.
+With direct flights from China, Japan, Taiwan and South Korea expected to increase, the flow of mass tourism in Asia will inevitably shift to Palawan, which is far closer than Bali.

 The Cordillera Mountains – From the Tropics to the Fireplace

-Sometimes, the urge strikes to escape the tropics and immerse oneself in a completely different environment.
-That escape can be found in the northern part of Luzon, where the Cordillera Mountains offer a stark contrast to the Philippines’ stereotypical image.
+Sometimes, the urge strikes to escape the tropics and immerse yourself in a completely different environment.
+That escape exists in the northern part of Luzon, where the Cordillera Mountains stand in stark contrast to the Philippines’ usual postcard image.
 No coconut trees, no sandy beaches, no heatwaves, no traffic, no pollution, and no suffocating crowds.
-Instead, travelers are greeted by breathtaking mountain landscapes, crisp pine–scented air, picturesque rice terraces, and refreshing waterfalls.
+Instead, you’ll find breathtaking mountain landscapes, crisp pine-scented air, picturesque rice terraces, and refreshing waterfalls.

 I first visited the region’s most famous villages – Sagada, Maligcong, and Bauko – back in 1993.
 Today, there are more guesthouses, more restaurants, and better-paved trails catering to tourists, yet these mountain villages have miraculously retained their charming, isolated atmosphere.
 It’s as if they have accepted progress, but only on their own terms.